SATURDAY the EIGHTH -

 "Dunno," Andy waved.
 "He had some sort of strategic plan in setting all these people either next to one another or not next to each other so as to ensure safe spaces, and I mean I didn't understand what he was talking about.
 Kept nodding off.
 So just set up," he decided on the spot.
 "What the fuck!
 Somebody else comes along being offended or talking about their reservations, work it out.
 That's what everybody else seems to be doing..."

 Marty broke in.
 "Herb’s doggin’ round like some dogcatcher in that security guard uniform of his, with clipboards and all of these cardboard tags with numbers on them, but he's come up to people who'd already dug in and they just ignored him.
-Oh... and there's some strange Euros, associated with that crazy woman last night, handing out lists of processes that all speakers are supposed to follow – trigger words and phrases that they’re not allowed to say."
+Oh... and there's some strange Euros, associated with that crazy woman last night, handing out lists of processes that all speakers are supposed to follow – trigger words and phrases that we’re not allowed to say."

 He shrugged.
 Jorge shrugged back and they dropped the stuff by the tree.
 From the stage, Dion posed and wandered on the oldies station, booming out from one of the City workers' boom boxes.